Baluan-Pam language: Demonstratives

-3sg DEM.INT perhaps speech my DEM be finished

-'That's it.
-Perhaps my talk is finished'

 It is unusual for either three of the basic demonstrative forms to modify nouns and it is also uncommon that the distal form lo is used in discourse, rather used to indicate to a distant object.

-Demonstratives: the formative
+Formative

 Forms tepwo, teyo and telo have the ability to modify both nouns and pronouns and are more common in the Paluai language than basic forms of demonstratives.